-London has no shortage of theatres – it feels like there’s always something new opening – a new West End Production or a cool play at the several theatres that dot the city.
+London has no shortage of theatres, even at the moment when things are much quieter – it feels like there’s always something new opening – a new West End Production or a cool play at the several theatres that dot the city.

 Going to see a play, followed by a splash-out dinner is a classic romantic evening in London.
-I personally love The National and The Barbican, but check around to see what’s on.
+We personally love The National and The Barbican, but check around to see what’s on.

 Enjoy some Jazz at Ronnie Scott’s

 “Carrie likes jaaaaazzz”.
-If you’re an old relic like me and love SATC, you’ll know what I’m talking about.
+If you’re an old relic like us and love SATC, you’ll know what we’re talking about.
 If you’re not, just ignore.

 Ronnie Scott’s Sunday jazz lunches are legendary – but their fame is only surpassed by the difficulty in being able to get a ticket.
 Fret not, there are shows on every night – just make sure you book ahead if it’s a big name.